-Map 44 - location of the pharmacies providing the medicines use review service in 2019/20
+Map 40 - location of the pharmacies providing the medicines use review service in 2019/20

 In 2018/19, ten of the pharmacies provided this service with none providing the maximum number of 140 reviews.
 Ten pharmacies provided the service in 2019/20, again with none providing the maximum number.

-In 2020/21, 12 of the pharmacies provided a total of 308 reviews.
+In 2020/21, 11 of the pharmacies have provided the service at the time this document was drafted.